chloerei/material-ui/site/index.md

 # Campo UI

 Campo UI is a Material Design front-end component library.
-It provides ui components like button, dropdown, dialog and so on, which are used to quickly build web applications.
+It provides UI components like button, dropdown, dialog and so on, which are used to quickly build web UI.

 ## Usage